 Montana also has a preference point system for Big Game Combination, Elk Combination, and Deer Combination Licenses.
 Preference points increase the chances of drawing a combination license and essentially move you ahead in line.
 75% of all combination licenses awarded during the drawing will be issued to hunters with preference points.
-Anyone applying with four preference points will draw the license before anyone with three, and so on.
+The remaining 25% are then allocated to those who have not purchased points.
+Anyone applying with three preference points will draw the license before anyone with two, and so on.
 Preference points accumulated will be used during the current drawing whether you purchase an additional preference point or not.
-Preference points are lost after two years of not applying for a nonresident Combination License.
+Preference points are zeroed if an applicant does not apply in Montana on consecutive years.

 • Preference points can be purchased for a $100 non-refundable fee.

 • Preference points are available for purchase when applying for nonresident combo tags or from July 1 to December 31 for applicants who did not apply for a nonresident big game license.

 • Applicants may purchase only one preference point per license year with the exception of those who are applying with an outfitter.
 When applying with an outfitter an applicant can purchase two points per year.